brilam8/ACM_Link/README.md

 FIREBASE_MEASUREMENTID=example
 ```

-You can find all of the firebase keys
+You can find all of the firebase keys after you create an account and app [here](https://firebase.google.com/)

 ### File Hierarchy